 Can I repeat a Ontario Tech course if I fail it?

 Yes, but only one time and you will need to pay the full university fee to retake the course.
 See your DC student advisor for registration information.

 What are the five embedded Ontario Tech courses that I need to take?

 *Courses and program of studies are subject to change by Durham College and Ontario Tech.

 Durham College diploma will indicate: Supply Chain & Operations – Business (two year).

 Please note, major requirements and eligibility is at the discretion of Ontario Tech.
 For additional inquiries please email FBITAdvising@uoit.ca.

 If I complete the two year SCTU diploma, but I don’t want to continue to Ontario Tech can I enter year three Supply Chain & Operations – Business Administration program at Durham?

 Yes, but not directly.
 You would need to take the missing year two courses from Durham College prior to entering year three.
-You would need to take these courses as a part-time student or through Continuing Education.
+You would need to take these courses as a part-time student or through Professional and Part-time Learning.
 It could delay a year of studies, because of the outstanding courses and third year only begins in September via day school.

 Can I make schedule (timetable) changes?